ThedaCare Regional Medical Center–Neenah: History

 The hospital, called Theda Clark Hospital back then, was completed in October 1909.
 Over the years, the hospital had many major renovations and additions.
 The hospital gained an Intensive Care Unit, a NICU, a pain clinic, and a transport helicopter.
 In 2015, the name Theda Clark was changed to Theda Care.

-In 2022, they sued former employees to prevent them from working for a competing hospital chain.
+Between 2022 and 2024, the hospital completed a major remodel project which saw the expansion/enhancement of the helipads, emergency/trauma units, outpatient services, food court, and robotic surgical equipment.
+A new Women`s center and North East Wisconsin's first Obstetrical Emergency Department were also created.

 Theda Star

 The hospital's heliport is home to Theda Care's Air Medical Helicopter service known as Theda Star.
 The service uses a single 2008 built Eurocopter EC135 painted in the Theda Star livery (N391PH) but other helicopters are substituted in when the main helicopter goes in for maintenance.

 Theda Star is utilized to pick up trauma patients from accident scenes to the trauma center and to transfer patients between area hospitals.

 2022 lawsuit against Ascension

 In December 2021, a radiological technician on the hospital's stroke care team applied for a similar job at St. Elizabeth Hospital across town.
 St. Elizabeth Hospital is owned and operated by Ascension.
 They accepted the position after being offered much higher pay and better terms of employment than at ThedaCare.
 Seven of the other ten ThedaCare team members then also applied for Ascension positions and were hired.
 The workers who left said that before they did, they asked ThedaCare if it could match the offers they had received, and the company declined.
 All the employees were on an at-will employment status with ThedaCare and therefore had no contractual obligation to remain employed with the company.

 Instead, a month later, ThedaCare filed for a temporary injunction in Outagamie County Court, seeking to prevent Ascension from fully employing those workers for 90 days, or until it could replace them.
 It argued that if they left when they did, it would be unable to provide the stroke care that had made it the only Level II stroke care unit in the Fox Valley and residents would be forced to go farther.
 On January 22, the injunction was granted, but the judge encouraged the hospitals to resolve their differences quickly.

 On January 24, Thedacare lost its court battle to keep health care staff who wanted to work for Ascension.
 Later that week Thedacare dropped their lawsuit against Ascension.